The Scene at a Glance

 Late-Night Restaurants

-The riviera runs on late dining.
+The coast runs on late dining.
 Many restaurants take final orders at midnight in summer, and the waterfront spots between the old town and Bečići stay busy well past 11pm.
 If you are coming out of a club at 3am and need food, a few pizzerias near the main strip serve until close.
-For a proper sit-down meal before going out, the best options are along the waterfront — see our gastro scene guide.
+For a proper sit-down meal before going out, the best options are along the waterfront, see our gastro scene guide.

 Practical Tips